Wilden, Bedfordshire

 Wilden is a village and civil parish located in the Borough of Bedford in Bedfordshire, England.
 The population of 399 in the 2011 Census was estimated at 392 in 2019.

 Heritage

 John Marius Wilson's Imperial Gazetteer of England and Wales describes Wilden as it was in 1870–1872:

-"WILDEN, a parish in the district and county of Bedford; 5 miles NE of Bedford r[ailway] station.
+"WILDEN, a parish in the district and county of Bedford; 5 miles NE of Bedford railway station.
 It has a post-office under Bedford.
 Acres, 2,160.
 Real property, £2,765.
-Pop[ulation], 501.
+Population, 501.
 Houses, 112.
 The property is subdivided.
 The living is a rectory in the diocese of Ely.
 Value, £400.* Patron, Mrs. Chalk.
 The church is good; and there are an Independent chapel, an endowed school with £47 a year, and charities £26."

 Famous person

 The scholar and Bible translator Francis Dillingham died in Wilden in 1625.

 Amenities

 The village has a 14th–15th century Grade I listed Anglican church dedicated to St Nicholas.
 There is a Baptist Chapel in Great Barford Road, with Sunday services held there three times a month.
 The chapel was probably founded in 1806, although its old Church Book has been lost.